 - A radius or circle draw tool – Choose this tool and place a point anywhere on the map and drag to the left to create a circle of any size you want.
 You can move the circle by mouse hovering and clicking the four arrow icon when it appears.
 You can also expand or contract the circle by dragging the orange and yellow box on its circumference.
 All the draw tools behave similarly.

 - A polygon draw tool – Select and draw any shaped polygon with line sides by moving your mouse on the map and clicking to change direction.
 Complete back to the beginning point.
 You can adjust your map object by pulling on orange-yellow boxes or the edges of the polygon.

 - A freeform draw tool – Same as above except the shape is free-form.
 Perfect for flower children and hipsters.

-- A drive-time draw tool – The drive time draw tool allows the user to create a drive time polygon on the map, based on user selected times or distances.
+- A drive-time draw tool – The drive time draw tool allows the user to create a drive time or drive distance polygon on the map, based on user selected times or distances.
 The polygon is created based on driving times or distances in all directions from a starting point.
 Users are able to adjust the drive time object after placement.